 - 1. The events leading up to and inspiring the American Revolution - 2.
 The formation of the Constitution - 3.
 Words of our Fathers: The ideals of the Founding fathers and their vision for the United States - 4.
-Term Paper #1
+Constitution test, in-class presentation & research project (Declaration of Independence), and term paper #1